Install the LinkMesh agent (optional)

 Optional: install a collector with the agent

-If you don’t already have a collector on the host, the agent can install upstream Grafana Alloy for you via the system package manager (apt/yum) or MSI on Windows:
+If you don’t already have a collector on the host, the agent can install the upstream Grafana Alloy collector binary for you via the system package manager (apt/yum) or MSI on Windows:

 linkmesh-agent install alloy # latest pinned versionlinkmesh-agent install alloy --version=<x.y.z>linkmesh-agent install alloy --mirror=https://your-mirror.example.com/grafana # air-gappedThis installs the upstream Alloy package — the agent does not bundle a